Your MBA represents a significant investment in your future. A variety of financial aid programs are available.

-Established by William and Jean Allewelt, this scholarship is one of the first endowed awards at the Graduate School of Management and supports a full-time MBA student in good academic standing.
+Established by William and Jean Allewelt, this scholarship is one of the first endowed awards at the Graduate School of Management.
+It supports a Full-Time MBA student in good academic standing.
 Preference is given to a parent (married or single) who demonstrates financial need (est. 1998).

 Brad Atwood Scholarship

-Established by Virginia and Greg Kelsch to honor the pivotal role that Brad Atwood, former vice-chancellor at UC Irvine, played in recognizing Virginia’s career potential.
-This scholarship supports an MBA student (from any of the MBA programs- Full-Time, Bay Area, Sacramento or Online) who is interested in pursuing a career in non-profit management or who has an interest in not-for-profit organizations and management.
+Established by Virginia and Greg Kelsch to honor the pivotal role that Brad Atwood, former Vice-Chancellor of UC Irvine, played in recognizing Virginia’s career potential.
+This scholarship supports an MBA student (from any of the MBA programs- Full-Time, Bay Area, Sacramento or Online) who is interested in pursuing a career in non-profit management or who has an interest or background in non-profits (est. 1993).

 California Wine Industry Management Education Award

-Established to honor the strong partnership the California wine industry has with Professor Dean Emeritus Robert H. Smiley, this fellowship supports an outstanding MBA student who is interested in becoming a professional within the California wine industry (est. 1998).
+Established to honor the California wine industry's strong partnership with Professor Emeritus Robert Smiley, this fellowship supports an outstanding Full-Time MBA student interested in becoming a professional within the California wine industry (est. 1998).

-James R. and Georgia K. Corbett Fellowship for Student Entrepreneurs
+James R. and Georgia K. Corbett Fellowship for Student Entrepreneur

-Established by James and Georgia Corbett, passionate mentors and long-time supporters of the school, this fellowship supports an outstanding MBA student (from any of the MBA programs: Full-Time, Bay Area, Sacramento or Online) who are judged to have the motivation, potential and passion for succeeding in the entrepreneurial world.
+Established by James and Georgia Corbett, passionate mentors and long-time supporters of the School, this fellowship supports an outstanding MBA student (from any of the MBA programs: Full-Time, Bay Area, Sacramento or Online) who are judged to have motivation, potential and passion for succeeding in the entrepreneurial world (est. 2000).

 Robert and Miriam Glock Graduate Award